Doctor of Nursing Practice (DNP)

 DNP Program Structure (27 Credits)

-Chatham University’s Doctor of Nursing Practice is a 27-credit program that can be completed in three to five semesters and 500 clinical hours (self-directed clinical capstone project).
+Chatham University’s Doctor of Nursing Practice is a 27-credit program that can be completed in three to five semesters and 500 practice experience hours (self-directed practice experience capstone project).
 Each online course required for the DNP program is 14 weeks in length.
 Students may choose a full time or part time schedule, and only one residency is required.
 Students may determine a focus specific to their interests for their capstone project pending faculty approval.

 Explanation of Evidence-Based Practice

 When preparing your admissions materials, all applicants should keep in mind the role of Evidence-Based Practice within the scope of the DNP.